MouradElHamri/OTP/README.md

 # Optimal Transport Propagation
-A Label propagation algorithm's based on Optimal Transport
+A Label propagation algorithm based on Optimal Transport Theory

 ## Installation and Dependencies